There are many possible symptoms of menopause, and unfortunately, nausea is one of them.

 Nausea is one of the less talked about symptoms of menopause, but it affects a surprising number of women.
 Nausea during menopause can happen on its own, or it can accompany another symptom, such as hot flashes or migraines.

-If you’re suffering from nausea and you suspect it’s related to menopause, try the natural interventions and lifestyle changes listed above.
-And if nausea persists for more than a week or it’s affecting your daily life, contact your doctor for support.
+But remember, if nausea persists for more than a week or it’s affecting your daily life, contact your doctor for support.

 References: